emmaj7/sml_summerproject/README.md

 In 'zed.yaml' do
  	max_depth: 10.0

-For problems related to the zed camera see [zed git repo](https://github.com/stereolabs/zed-ros-wrapper).
+For questions or problems related to the zed camera see [zed git repo](https://github.com/stereolabs/zed-ros-wrapper).

 ## Configuring the Bash Scripts
 The SVEA vehicle executes the python code saved to the host computer when a bash script is run.